 Q: How are teams formed?

-At IGC, citizens and residents of the USA will represent their state, while citizens and residents of the rest of the world will represent their country.
-The preliminary rounds of the International Geography Bee World Championships will be used to determine the composition of National and State teams for the team events at IGC.
-Normally, the top three students from a country or state will form the A Team for that country of state, the next top three scoring students will form Team B and so on per age group.
+The preliminary rounds of the International Geography Bee World Championships are used to determine the composition of National and State teams for the team events at IGC, namely the Hexathlon, Geographeud, and the International Geography Bowl World Championships.
+The top three students from a country or state will form the A Team for that country of state, the next top three scoring students will form Team B and so on per age group.
 However, some teams may consist of just two students due to the need for rounding, while solo students will be paired up either with a higher age division within one’s country or state or with students from a different country or state.
-Solo teams will not be permitted.
+Solo teams will not be permitted..
+If students are tied on points, the tiebreaker is done through their highest preliminary round score, second highest preliminary round score, etc. (with sudden death tiebreaks being played if scores are completely identical).

 Q: Is there going to be an Individual Champion at the International Geography Championships?

 A: For each division, there will be an individual champion.
 For the Elementary School, Intermediate, and Middle School Divisions, this is the student with the combined highest position in the Battery Exam, the International Geography Bee World Championships, and the Written Exam.
-For the High School Division, this is the student with the combined highest position in the Battery Exam, GIS Competition, and the Written Exam).
+For the High School Division, this is the student with the combined highest position in the Battery Exam, International Geography Bee World Championships, the Written Exam, and possibly a fourth event).
 There will also be a champion country or state based on the highest position in the medals count (this is for all divisions combined).

 If there are ties for the Overall Championship, ties will be broken on the rank points principle through a final tiebreaker.
 This would consist of 5 Geography Bee buzzer questions, 1 short answer prompt (6 sentences maximum), and 5 multiple choice questions, with all parts having equal weight.